marintoro/Rainbow/README.md

 We released [our code](https://github.com/valeoai/rainbow-iqn-apex) of a distributed version of Rainbow-IQN following ideas from the paper Ape-X: Distributed Prioritized Experience Replay.<br/>
-The distributed part is really our main practical advantage over some existing RL repositories (particularly [Dopamine](https://github.com/google/dopamine) a really interesting open-source repository of DQN, C51, IQN and a *small-Rainbow* but in which all algorithms are single worker). <br/>
+The distributed part is our main practical advantage over some existing DRL repositories (particularly [Dopamine](https://github.com/google/dopamine) a popular open-source implementation of DQN, C51, IQN and a *small-Rainbow* but in which all algorithms are single worker). <br/>
-Indeed, if you want to use DRL algorithms for other tasks (other than Atari and MuJoCO), you will quickly be limited by the *speed* of your environment.
+Indeed, when using DRL algorithms for other tasks (other than Atari and MuJoCO) a major bottleneck is the *speed* of your environment.
 DRL algorithms often need a huge amount of data before reaching reasonable performance.
-This amount may be practically impossible to reach if the environment is real-time and you cannot collect data from multiple environments at the same time!<br/>
+This amount may be practically impossible to reach if the environment is real-time and you cannot collect data from multiple environments at the same time.<br/>
 Following the ideas from the paper Ape-X, we use [REDIS](https://redis.io/) as a side server to store our replay memory.
 Multiple actors will act in their own instances